dreamingfree09/secure-file-drop/docs/USAGE.md

 Notes:
 - The multipart field name must be `file`.
+- Default upload limit is 50GB.
+Configure via `SFD_MAX_UPLOAD_BYTES` environment variable.
-- If `SFD_MAX_UPLOAD_BYTES` is configured, uploads larger than that will be rejected with 413.
+- Files larger than the limit will be rejected with HTTP 413.
+- The web UI shows real-time upload progress with bytes transferred and percentage.

 Response (200):